-<server_num> is the sequential number of the specified authentication server on the LDAP or Radius server list.
+<server_num> is the sequential number of the specified authentication server on the LDAP or Radius or TACACS+ server list.

-- Without specifying any server, PX-Series PDU shows the authentication type and a list of both LDAP and Radius servers that have been configured. - When specifying a server, only that server's basic configuration is displayed, such as IP address and port number. - With the parameter "details" added, detailed information of the specified server is displayed, such as an LDAP server's bind DN and the login name attribute, or a Radius server's timeout and retries values.
+- Without specifying any server, PX-Series PDU shows the authentication type and a list of LDAP, Radius, and TACACS+ servers that have been configured. - When specifying a server, only that server's configuration is displayed.
+For LDAP server IP address/ hostname, server type, security, and port number are displayed, whereas Radius or TACCS+ servers show their IP address/host name Authentication type and Port/s.

+With the parameter "details" added, detailed information of the specified server is displayed, such as an LDAP server's bind DN and the login name attribute.
+Whereas Radius and Tacacs+ servers show accounting, timeout, retries, and shared secret values.